Le (Leonard) Zhang

 Le Zhang, Quanling Zhao, Run Wang, Shirley Bian, Onat Gungor, Flavio Ponzina, Tajana Rosing

-Accepted by the ACM Conference on Embedded Networked Sensor Systems (SenSys) 2025
+the ACM Conference on Embedded Networked Sensor Systems (SenSys) 2025

 We present ORCA, a resource-efficient, cloud-assisted environmental sound recognition system designed for batteryless devices using Low-Power Wide-Area Networks (LPWANs).
 ORCA addresses the accuracy limitations of on-device methods and reduces communication costs of cloud-offloading strategies, enabling ultra-low-power, wide-area audio sensing applications.